kiwi0fruit/ultimate-question/ultimate_question.md

 ## 8. Links and discuss [≡](#toc){#links}

-_News concerning the research and discussion would appear this blog_: [zagubisalo.tumblr.com](http://zagubisalo.tumblr.com)
+_News concerning the research and discussion would appear in this blog_: [zagubisalo.tumblr.com](http://zagubisalo.tumblr.com)
 Subscibe to RSS: [zagubisalo.tumblr.com/rss](http://zagubisalo.tumblr.com/rss)

 _You can discuss the letter here_: